 Not ready to book yet?

 Drop your number on the Green Light list and I will text only when a public night looks unusually promising: an A Sky or strong B Sky with glow necklaces still open.
-No C-Sky marketing push.
+No marginal-night marketing push.
 No daily spam.
-Just the beach, the start time, what we are hoping to find, and how many spots are left.
+Just the beach, the start time, what we are hoping to find, and how many glow necklaces are left.

 When the sky looks unusually promising, Green Light members get a short heads-up with the beach, start time, what we are hoping to find, and how many glow necklaces are left.